 You can also include a page number when you take an idea from a particular page.
 However, it would not be appropriate academic style to include a page number in all or most of your in-text citations if you are only taking ideas from a source.

 4. Use of "et al."

-Where there are several authors (first time more than six), only the first author should be used followed by "et al." (which is Latin for et alia) meaning 'and others':
+Where there are three or more authors, only the first author should be used followed by "et al." (which is Latin for et alia) meaning 'and others':

 Wong et al. (2005) found that the majority ...